Old Main

 Admissions Criteria

 North Central College’s MSN program is committed to holistic admission, which assesses an applicant’s unique experiences alongside traditional measures of academic achievement such as grades and test scores.
-Admission decisions will be made within two months of the application deadline and the program will begin fall 2023.
+Admission decisions will be made within two months of the application deadline.
 Applicants will be invited to participate in an on-campus and/or virtual interview format.

 Applicants must have: